Viktor Nikitin (pilot): Biography

-After graduating from Kiev gymnasium in 1914 he enters Elisabethgrad Cavalry Academy, and in 1915 he joins the aviation as a volunteer and is sent to the Sevastopol Military Aviation school - "Kacha" where he becomes a military pilot.
-It is in Katcha that he first befriends Vladimir Strizevski, future colleague in the first Yugoslav civil aviation company Aeroput established in Belgrade in 1927.
+After graduating from Kiev gymnasium in 1914 he entered Elisabethgrad Cavalry Academy, and in 1915 he joined the aviation as a volunteer and was sent to the Sevastopol Military Aviation school in Kacha where he became a military pilot.
+It is in Katcha that he first befriended Vladimir Strizevski, future colleague in the first Yugoslav civil aviation company Aeroput established in Belgrade in 1927.

 World War I

 Around the same time, when he received a diploma of an international pilot, in June 1916, Viktor Nikitin was sent to the unit at the front, which was part of the 12-corps aviation department.
 Very quickly, he mastered the skills to pilot and the same year he moved to a single-seat fighter planes.
 During the war, he got slightly wounded once, but had no other accidents.
 As a lieutenant in 1917 he was an appointed commander of the aviation detachment of 7th Division throughout the war and as the opponents he had German and Austro-Hungarian pilots.
-After signing of the Brest Peace Treaty, Viktor Nikitin is in units of General Denikin until its collapse.
-After, his unit joined General Wrangel.
-Throughout the war and revolution, Viktor had 606 hours of combat flights.
+After signing of the Brest Peace Treaty, Nikitin was in the unit of General Denikin until its collapse.
+After that, his unit joined General Wrangel.
+Throughout the war and revolution, Nikitin had 606 hours of combat flights.

-Soon after the graduation, he married Vera Mihajlovna Deminjev with which 30 September 1917th had a son Yuri (George).
-Settled in Kiev, where the family lived until the arrival of the Bolsheviks and then evacuated to Odessa.
+Soon after the graduation, he married Vera Mihajlovna Deminjeva with whim he had a son Yuri (George) born 30 September 1917.
+The family settled in Kiev, where they lived until the arrival of the Bolsheviks, when they were evacuated to Odessa.

 Emigration to Yugoslavia

-Soon, after Western intervention failed, the entire Nikitin family went into exile from Odessa across the Crimea, Simferopol and Sevastopol in Varna where they temporarily resided.
+Soon, after Western intervention failed, the entire Nikitin family went into exile from Odessa across the Crimea, Simferopol and Sevastopol to Varna, Bulgaria, where they temporarily resided.

-To survive, the male members of the family had to do the hardest physical labor without any prospects that the future will be better.
-As a White Russian exiles were slowly leaving to the Western European countries, Nikitin family at the invitation of King of SHS / Yugoslavia - Aleksandar, boarded a ship and via Constantinople and Gallipoli in 1921 was moved to Yugoslavia.
+To survive, the male members of the family had to do the hardest physical labor.
+As a White Russian exiles were slowly leaving to the Western European countries, Nikitin family at the invitation of the prince Alesander of Yugoslavia boarded a ship and via Constantinople and Gallipoli in 1921 was moved to Yugoslavia.

 First residency of Nikitin family was in Novi Sad, probably because at that time Novi Sad was the aviation center of the new state, later they moved to Zemun, where they found conditions favorable for permanent residence.
-In Zemun, Viktor builds a luxury 4 level house which was finished three months before his death.
+In Zemun, Viktor built a luxury 4-storey house which was finished three months before his death.